<img alt="" src="https://secure.perk0mean.com/171547.png" style="display:none;">

 arrows table_1

 Either code can be used here and will produce the same result.
-In order to compare processing times I ran equivalent code five times for each method and recorded the average times.
+In order to compare processing times equivalent code was ran five times for each method and recorded the average times.
 These were run within server SAS version 9.1.3 and showed very little difference in average processing times.
 However the IFN function has the advantage of requiring less code.

-These functions are ideal when you wish to create variables with 2 possible values.
+These functions are ideal when creating variables with 2 possible values.

-There may be times when you need a specific character used in your outputs, for example superscripts or trade mark symbols in a footnote, but cannot see these directly on your keyboard.
-These characters and many more are all accessible for use in your SAS programs.
+There may be times when a specific character, such as superscripts or trademark symbols in a footnote, is required in outputs but is not directly accessible on the keyboard.
+These characters and many more are all accessible for use in SAS programs.

-This table shows some of the special characters available to use, along with their corresponding byte number in SAS and a description.
+This table shows some of the symbols in SAS available to use, along with their corresponding byte number in SAS and a description.

 Byte(i)